-All students must complete 51 credits of graduate level courses and supervised experiential learning (SEL) in order to fulfill program requirements for the degree.
-Students enrolled in Track 1 and 2 will each follow the same curriculum, however the order of the coursework and SEL experiences are different.
-Students will be enrolled in 19 credits of SEL (HNFE 5754: Internship in HNFE) with each credit hour being the equivalent of approximately 50 hours of supervised practice.
+All students must complete 51 credits of graduate level courses and SEL activities in order to fulfill program requirements for the degree.
+Students enrolled in Track 1 and 2 will each follow the same curriculum, however, the order of the coursework and SEL experiences are different.
+Students will be enrolled in 19 credits of SEL (HNFE 5754: Internship in HNFE) with one credit hour being the equivalent of approximately 50 hours of supervised practice.
 Successful completion of the program is dependent upon students demonstrating all ACEND-outlined competencies at the "competent" level or higher.
 Some students may require additional time than what is estimated for each track to successfully demonstrate these competencies within the coursework and SEL experiences.
 Students are responsible for extra tuition required to extend the program beyond the allocated timeline in order to demonstrate competency.

-Some program sponsored learning activities may take place outside of structured graduate courses or SEL rotations.
-This may include attending a professional conference and/or legislative day type activities.
-Program-sponsored activities taking place outside of traditional courses will be announced well ahead of time.
+Some program sponsored and funded professional development activities will take place outside of structured courses or rotations and tied to competency achievement.
+This typically includes but is not limited to attending the Virginia Academy of Nutrition and Dietetics (VAND) Legislative Day (January or February), VAND Annual Conference (April), and Polyface Farms Tour (June).
+Program-sponsored activities that take place outside of traditional courses will be announced well ahead of time with attendance and full participation expected.